Categorical enumerative invariants of the ground field

 with the $u_j$'s of homological degree $-2$.
 The $\mathbb{Q}[u_1,\ldots,u_n]$-module structure is given by the quotient of $C[u_1^{\pm},\ldots,u_n^\pm]$ by the subspace $\sum_j u_j \cdot C[u_1,\ldots,u_n]$.
 Observe that the inclusion map

 is a map of chain complexes, which we refer to as the canonical quotient map.

-With this preparation, an $S^1$-framed modular operad is given by a modular operad $P$ together with the following additional data: \begin{itemize} \item There is an action of $S_n\rtimes (S^1)^n$ on each $P(g,n)$, extending the $S_n$-action. \item The morphism $P(h): P(G)\ra P(G')$ associated with a morphism $h: G\ra G'$ with $G,G'\in \Gamma(g,n)$ is $S_n\rtimes (S^1)^{|\Leg(G')|}$-equivariant.
-Here we implicitly identified $\Leg(G')$ as a subset of $\Leg(G)$ using the morphism $h$ (see~\cite[Section 2.13]{GetKap}). \item The morphism $P(h)$ is invariant under simultaneous rotation at the two ends of an edge.
-More precisley, we require that
+With this preparation, an $hS^1$-equivariant modular operad is given by a modular operad $P$ together with the following additional data: \begin{itemize} \item There is an action of $S_n\rtimes (hS^1)^n$ on each $P(g,n)$, extending the $S_n$-action. \item The morphism $P(h): P(G)\ra P(G')$ associated with a morphism $h: G\ra G'$ with $G,G'\in \Gamma((g,n))$ is $S_n\rtimes (hS^1)^n$-equivariant. \item The morphism $P(h)$ is invariant under simultaneous rotation at the two ends of an edge.
+More precisely, we require that

 Here $\alpha \in P(G)$ is of the form $\otimes_{v\in V_G} \alpha_v$ and $B_{e,+}$ and $B_{e,-}$ are the two circle actions at the two half edges of a contracted edge $e\in E_{G\ra G'}$. \end{itemize}